 2. International transcripts - International students are required to submit official transcripts to complete their applications.
 Lawrence Tech considers transcripts to be official if they are original or attested and sent directly from the issuing institution in a sealed envelope.
 A certified translation will also be required for transcripts not issued in English.
 Below are guidelines for each application category:

 Freshman (still attending high school): submit your high school marks/transcript in English to Lawrence Tech during your senior or final year of school for an admission decision.
-Upon graduatation you will need to submit final transcripts and any certificates that indicate completion of secondary education.
-A World Education Services (WES) document by document evaluation may be submitted in place of the transcripts.
+Upon graduation you will need to submit final transcripts and any certificates that indicate completion of secondary education.
+A WES document by document evaluation may be submitted in place of the transcripts.
 The Office of Admissions may require a WES document by document evaluation at their discretion.

 Transfer (attended college/university courses): submit both your high school marks/transcripts and your college or university high school marks/transcripts to WES for a course-by-course evaluation of credit and degrees.

-3. English proficiency or ESL - All international students are required to take the TOEFL, IELTS, or equivalent as proof of English proficiency.
-The minimum TOEFL score of 550 on the paper-based test, or 79 on the internet-based test.
-The Minimum IELTS score is a 6.0.
-English as a Second Language (ESL) courses are offered at Lawrence Tech.
-If a student does not meet the minimum English proficiency score requirements, the student has an option to complete ESL courses here.
-For more information about taking the TOEFL including finding a test site near you, please refer to the TOEFL website at http://www.ets.org/toefl/.
-Information on the IELTS can be found at www.ielts.org.
+3. English proficiency or ESL - All international students are required to take the TOEFL or IELTS as proof of English proficiency.
+We require a minimum score of 550 on the paper-based TOEFL, 79 on the internet-based TOEFL, or a 6.5 on the IELTS.
+We offer ESL courses at LTU.
+If a student does not meet the minimum proficiency scores, ESL coursework will be provided.
+ESL coursework is provided during the traditional academic semesters, and assessments are given at the end of each semester.
+Upon successfully passing the ESL assessment, students may then move into academic coursework.
+For more information about taking the TOEFL, including finding a test site near you, please refer to the TOEFL website at http://www.ets.org/toefl/.
+Information on the IELTS exam can be found at http://www.ielts.org/.

-*Scores falling below these minimum levels will still qualify for a conditional admission status.
-Students with scores below these levels will be required to enroll in English as a Second Language Coursework.
+*Scores falling below these minimum levels will still be considered for a conditional admission status.
+Students with scores below these levels will be required to enroll in English as a Second Language (ESL) Coursework.
 The scores will be used to determine the level of ESL required.
 Students with qualifying scores below the minimum may be allowed to enroll in part time ESL and part time academic coursework.
 Allowances in this form are determined by the ESL advisors.

 |4.
 SAT or ACT Test Scores Recommended for Freshman applicants only.
 Students who will be graduating from high school immediately before coming to Lawrence Tech are recommended to submit test score results from one of the two test types.
-These scores are not required as a basis for an admissions decisions, however they are required for an accepted student to be considered for acaemic scholarships.
+These scores are not required as a basis for an admissions decisions, however they are required for consideration for freshman academic scholarships.
 Scholarships for freshman students cannot be awarded without either an SAT or ACT score report on record.|

 |6.
 Additional Requirements - Select programs, especially Master's and Doctoral level programs, may have additional requirements.
 Please verify with the academic program's web page to verify you have met all additional requirements.|